solo-io/gloo/docs/content/introduction/architecture/_index.md

 ## Component Architecture

-In the most basic sense, Gloo Edge is a translation engine and [Envoy xDS server](https://www.envoyproxy.io/docs/envoy/latest/api-docs/xds_protocol) providing advanced configuration for Envoy (including Gloo Edge's custom Envoy filters).
-Gloo Edge follows an event-based architecture, watching various sources of configuration for updates and responding immediately with v2 gRPC updates to Envoy.
+In the most basic sense, Gloo Gateway is a translation engine and [Envoy xDS server](https://www.envoyproxy.io/docs/envoy/latest/api-docs/xds_protocol) providing advanced configuration for Envoy (including Gloo Gateway's custom Envoy filters).
+Gloo Gateway follows an event-based architecture, watching various sources of configuration for updates and responding immediately with v2 gRPC updates to Envoy.

 ![Component Architecture]({{% versioned_link_path fromRoot="/img/component_architecture.png" %}})

-At the logical layer, Gloo Edge is comprised of several different services that perform unique functions.
-Gloo Edge's control plane sits outside the request path, providing the control layer for Envoy and other services through its transformation plug-in.
+At the logical layer, Gloo Gateway is comprised of several different services that perform unique functions.
+Gloo Gateway's control plane sits outside the request path, providing the control layer for Envoy and other services through its transformation plug-in.

-The following sections describe the various logical components of Gloo Edge.
-The [Deployment Architecture guide]({{% versioned_link_path fromRoot="/introduction/architecture/deployment_arch/" %}}) provides examples and guidance for specific implementations of Gloo Edge on different software stacks.
+The following sections describe the various logical components of Gloo Gateway.
+The [Deployment Architecture guide]({{% versioned_link_path fromRoot="/introduction/architecture/deployment_arch/" %}}) provides examples and guidance for specific implementations of Gloo Gateway on different software stacks.

 ### Config Watcher